-Stuart Jackson has been practicing in the employment law field for more than twenty-five years and focuses his practice on advising employers on compliance with civil rights laws and developing personnel policies (including policies on medical marijuana), employment agreements and covenants not to compete.
-Jackson heads up Wright Lindsey Jennings’ Labor and Employment Team.
+Stuart Jackson has been practicing in the employment law field for more than twenty-six years and focuses his practice on advising employers on compliance with civil rights laws and developing personnel policies (including policies on medical marijuana), employment agreements and covenants not to compete.

 He is also a passionate advocate for STEAM education, serving as chair of the Board of Directors for the Museum of Discovery in Little Rock.